 How to Get Ready for Lent

 “In these days, therefore, let us add something beyond ordinary expectations of our service.
-Let each one, over and above the measure prescribed, offer God something of his own freewill in the joy of the Holy Spirit.” - Rule of St. Benedict, 6th century
+Let each one, over and above the measure prescribed, offer God something of his own freewill in the joy of the Holy Spirit.”
+(Rule of St. Benedict, sixth century)

 Tomorrow is Ash Wednesday and with this commemoration the Church begins the penitential practices of Lent.

 Penitential practices are virtuous works through which we demonstrate the sincerity of our profession of faith and discipline our desires so that we might better serve the mission of the Church.

 Lent is an extended period of time during which the Church prepares herself to celebrate the great mysteries of Holy Week.
 During Holy Week, the Church recalls the suffering and death of the Lord Jesus and celebrates the startling revelation of his Resurrection from the dead.
 The culmination of Holy Week is presented in three days of intense prayer and worship: Holy Thursday (the Church commemorates the gift of the Blessed Sacrament and the priesthood); Good Friday (the Church mourns the death of the Lord Jesus, but also celebrates the event of Christ’s death as the fulfillment of the Incarnation); and the ritually evocative vigil Mass on Holy Saturday, in which the Church marks and remembers the joyous and startling revelation of Christ’s resurrection from the dead.
 The day of the Lord’s resurrection from the dead, commemorated with the vigil on Holy Saturday and at the Masses on Sunday, is popularly known as Easter.